-Contribution to Live Session Discussion (20% of grade)
+Contribution to Live Session Discussion (15% of grade)

 Note: Many of you may not have done business case analysis before.
 If not, or if you want to refresh your memory, you might want to read the following section ("Preparing for Case Discussions") to better understand expectations.
+For each case, I provide questions that are meant to help you do a more focused reading of the case.
+There's no need to turn anything in.